mdjones-dev/Parser-Facebook-Messages-JSON/README.md

 ` called you.`

 <h2>Step 6.
+Place the python script in the message folder.</h2>

+Refer back to Step 3, the desired message folder, and the ZIP file downloaded in Step 0.

+Extract parser_fb_json.py from the ZIP file and place it in the desired message folder.

+<h2>Step 7.
 Type the following PowerShell command and press ENTER: </h2>

 `python parse_fb_json.py Ye output`